Please remember to handle student accommodation information in a sensitive & confidential manner.

 Attendance/Extended Deadlines Guidelines Flexibility

-The Americans with Disabilities Act Amendment Act (ADA AA) recognizes that issues related to disabilities such as chronic medical conditions, conditions that are episodic in nature or conditions that require hospitalization may impact attendance and the student’s ability to meet deadlines and flexibility may be considered appropriate if essential requirements of the course are still being met.
+The Americans with Disabilities Act Amendment Act (ADA-AA) recognizes that issues related to disabilities such as chronic medical conditions, and other conditions that are episodic in nature or conditions that require hospitalization may impact attendance and the student’s ability to meet deadlines.
+Flexibility may be considered appropriate if essential requirements of the course are still being met.

 NECC Service Animal Policy

-- The Americans with Disabilities Act’s regulations define “service animal” as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+- The Americans with Disabilities Act’s regulations define “service animal” as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, or intellectual disability.

 Common options include: Back Row; Front Row; Near Exit; Near Lights; Near Window.